BryantMercedes212/Giant-Machines-Interview-Exercise/README.md

    <img src="./assets/intructions3.png"  width="60%" height="80%"> <br/>

-2. Once you have cd into the backend run the following commands in this exact order
+2. Once you have cd into the backend run the following commands in this exact order:

 ```
+npm install
 npm run db:init
 npm run db:seed
 npm start